Blog Home / Study Guides & Resources / How to Pass ACCA Strategic Business Reporting (SBR)

 What You Need To Pass

+To pass ACCA Strategic Business Reporting, you’ll definitely need a deep knowledge of the Conceptual Framework, which sets out the concepts upon which International Financial Reporting Standards (IFRS) are based.
 You’ll need to confidently discuss the consistency of the framework for each IFRS that’s examined.
 The integrated reporting framework also lays the foundations for a new reporting model, so be prepared for questions about how this relates to corporate reporting.

+On the practical side, you do need to know how to prepare and present financial statements according to current accounting statements.
+However, evaluation is an integral part of ACCA Strategic Business Reporting, and this isn’t a purely practical or calculation-based exam.
 To this end, you’ll need both professional and ethical judgment as well as technical knowledge.
 Basically, ACCA Strategic Business Reporting isn’t just testing how well you learn the syllabus.
 It’s testing how you apply the syllabus in a business context and talking to other business peers.

 You’ll often have to adopt a specific perspective to answer the question.
 That perspective might be external, or it might be an internal stakeholder.
 In any case, you’ll need to show you can communicate appropriately to the situation, depending on who you’re talking to.
+ACCA Strategic Business Reporting links to other exams in the ACCA qualification, so your previous knowledge will serve you well here.*

 *That’s one reason exemptions aren’t always a good idea.